Inist-CNRS/ezs/packages/basics/README.md

 -   **See: <https://github.com/dominictarr/JSONStream>**

-from {String} parse JSON and generate objects
+from `String` parse JSON and generate objects

 **Parameters**